mrballistic/discogs-discovery/README.md

    - **Count All Labels**: include secondary/sub-labels (may double-count releases).
    - **Fast Sampling**: analyze a 100-item sample for quick demos.
 3. Click **“Analyze Collection”**.
 A run is queued and polled until completion (jobs live in-memory; a server restart forgets them).
+4. Optional: Click **“Import CSV/JSON”** on the home page to upload a previous export and instantly recreate a completed run.
-4. Explore the dashboard: click map to filter the table, sort/search, and export CSV/JSON.
+5. Explore the dashboard: click map to filter the table, sort/search, and export CSV/JSON.

+### Export formats

+- **JSON**: Full-fidelity export including metadata, `mapData`, and `tableRows`.
+- **CSV (`rich-csv-v2`)**: Multi-section CSV that includes metadata, a `MAPDATA` section, and a `TABLEROWS` section.
+This is designed to round-trip through the import flow.

 ### Rate limits & compliance
 - Discogs API enforces strict rate limits; large collections can take time due to per-release country lookups.